dive2Pro/roam-tabs/README.md

 - **Visual Stacking**: Pages overlap each other, creating a visual stack effect where you can see multiple pages at once
 - **Spine Navigation**: Click on the vertical spine (edge) of any page to focus and scroll to that page
 - **Horizontal Scrolling**: Scroll horizontally to navigate through your open tabs
+- **Foldable Pages**: Fold pages to their spine to save space.
+You can fold/unfold individual pages or all pages at once.
 - **Minimap Navigation**: A visual minimap appears at the bottom-right corner showing all open pages as blocks.
-The blue thumb indicates your current viewport position.
 You can drag the thumb or click anywhere on the minimap to quickly navigate to different positions.
 The minimap automatically hides when all pages fit within the viewport
 - **Page Width Configuration**: Customize the width of each page in Stack Mode (default: 650px) through the extension settings

 ### How to Enable Stack Mode